Permissionless-Software-Foundation/ipfs-coord/dev-docs/ipfs-coord-specifications.md

 ### pubsub-adapter.js

-The pubsub adapter can publish a message to a pubsub channel.
+The pubsub adapter can publish a message to a pubsub channel, and route incoming messages to an appropriate handler.
 There are (public) coordination channels that many peers subscribe to, and messages are published unencrypted.

 Private messages between peers are _not_ controlled by this library.
 Those messages are published to OrbitDB and use pubsub messages indirectly, rather than being directly published to a pubsub channel by this library.